Māori history: Origins from Polynesia

 The Māori settlement of New Zealand represents an end-point of a long chain of island-hopping voyages in the South Pacific.

-Evidence from genetics, archaeology, linguistics, and physical anthropology indicates that the ancestry of Polynesian people stretches all the way back to indigenous peoples of Taiwan.
+Evidence from genetics, archaeology, linguistics, and physical anthropology indicates that the ancestry of Polynesian people stretches back to indigenous peoples of Taiwan.
 Language-evolution studies and mtDNA evidence suggest that most Pacific populations originated from Taiwanese indigenous peoples around 5,200 years ago.
-These Austronesian ancestors moved south to the Philippines where they settled for some time.
-From there, some eventually sailed southeast, skirting the northern and eastern fringes of Melanesia along the coasts of Papua New Guinea and the Bismarck Islands to the Solomon Islands where they again settled, leaving shards of their Lapita pottery behind and picking up a small amount of Melanesian DNA.
+These Austronesian ancestors moved south to the Philippines, where they settled for some time.
+From there, some eventually sailed southeast, skirting the northern and eastern fringes of Melanesia along the coasts of Papua New Guinea and the Bismarck Islands to the Solomon Islands, where they again settled, leaving shards of their Lapita pottery behind and picking up a small amount of Melanesian DNA.
 From there, some migrated down to the western Polynesian islands of Samoa and Tonga.
 Others island-hopped eastward, all the way from Otong Java in the Solomons to the Society Islands of Tahiti and Raʻiātea (once called Havai'i, or Hawaiki).
-From there, a succession of migrant waves colonised the rest of eastern Polynesia, as far as Hawaiʻi in the north, the Marquesas Islands and Rapa Nui (Easter Island) in the east, and lastly, New Zealand in the far south.
+From there, a succession of migrant waves colonised the rest of eastern Polynesia as far as Hawaiʻi in the north, the Marquesas Islands and Rapa Nui (Easter Island) in the east, and lastly New Zealand in the far south.

 Analysis by Kayser et al. (2008) discovered that only 21 per cent of the Māori-Polynesian autosomal gene pool is of Melanesian origin, with the rest (79 per cent) being of East Asian origin.
-Another study by Friedlaender et al. (2008) also confirmed that Polynesians are closer genetically to Micronesians, Taiwanese indigenous peoples, and East Asians, than to Melanesians.
+A study by Friedlaender et al. (2008) confirmed that Polynesians are closer genetically to Micronesians, Taiwanese indigenous peoples, and East Asians, than to Melanesians.
 The study concluded that Polynesians moved through Melanesia relatively rapidly, allowing only limited admixture between Austronesians and Melanesians.
 The Polynesian population experienced a founder effect and genetic drift.
 Evidence of an ancestral phase in the southern Philippines comes from the discovery that Polynesians share about 40 percent of their DNA with Filipinos from this area.